-Faculty at IIT Stuart School of Business in Chicago engage in dynamic, collaborative research across disciplines.
+Faculty at the Stuart School of Business in Chicago engage in dynamic, collaborative research across disciplines.
 Focus areas include high frequency finance, sustainable enterprise, management science, and marketing analytics.
-View the Spring 2015 and Fall 2014 IIT Stuart Faculty Research Digests, highlighting a sample of recent Stuart faculty publications and research.
 The Faculty Research Report details journal articles published since 2013.

 Financial innovation has been vigorously debated since the financial crisis of 2008.
 The Center for Financial Innovation (CFI) takes a comprehensive and objective look at the history of financial innovation, providing a central location for scholars, practitioners, media, and the general public to explore the many innovations that serve as the foundation for our global financial system.
 The Center will provide data, video interviews, and an Encyclopedia of Financial Innovation through the Center's website, which is currently in development.

 Formerly named the Center for Financial Markets, and established in 1998 as the Center for Law and Financial Markets, the CFI has evolved from the vision of John A. (Jack) Wing, a financial and educational innovator in his own right.
 Jack Wing served as Chairman of Chicago Corp, of ABN AMRO Inc., Trustee of Illinois Tech, and the first Director of the Center for Law and Financial Markets.